 People who have had problems with credit know this tale all too well.
 Bad credit or low scores usually mean you don’t get access to the money you need.
 If you do, it will likely come with high rates and punitive conditions.

 When it comes to the application process, people with bad credit get a bit of reprieve.
 The card is designed specifically for people with bad credit and low credit scores.
-The application process is very quick: it takes just minutes to fill out and you’ll get a response on the status of your application in even less time.
+The application process is very quick: it takes just minutes to fill out and most applicants receive a decision within minutes.
+First Access is issued by The Bank of Missouri pursuant to a license from Visa U.S.A.
+Inc.

 Where most credit card providers wouldn’t even look the way of low scorers, First Access encourages them to send in applications, regardless of how low they may rank.
-There’s no false hope here; those people have a high chance of actually getting approved credit card access.
+The official site says less-than-perfect credit is welcome, but it does not promise approval or describe applicants as having a high chance of approval.

 So, what happens after the credit cards are approved?

 All you need to do is complete the form online.
 It usually takes just a couple of minutes, after which your application is processed.
-Responses are quick, coming in as little as 60 seconds after submission.
-Shipping usually takes from seven to 10 days, at which point you get your card, ready to use.
+If approved, you must first pay a $95 program fee before the account is opened.

 Fees